 A “fashion revolution” in the Middle Ages?
 Yes, says art historian Roger Wieck, curator of Illuminating Fashion: Dress in the Art of Medieval France and the Netherlands at the Morgan Library.
-Just as art was changing with the dawn of the Renaissance, so, too, was clothing—a story he’ll tell in a free lecture at the Getty Center on August 4 to complement our own romp through medieval dress, Fashion in the Middle Ages, closing August 14.
+Just as art was changing with the dawn of the Renaissance, so, too, was clothing.
+I asked him to explain.

 What was the “fashion revolution” of the late Middle Ages?